osa-ora/springboot-keycloak-sample/README.md

 - Extract RHBK
 - Copy the my-theme folder (in our repository) to themes folder under RHBK parent folder
-- Run RHBK using the following command
+- Run RHBK using the following command (we will use start-dev to start it in the Dev mode, while start only will start it for production use where you need hostname and tls configurations)

   ```
   ./kc.sh start-dev --hostname=mysso --http-port=8080
   ```